Last updated on February 20th, 2026 at 07:38 pm

 The Irish penchant for celebration is legendary in New Orleans.

 • The St. Patrick’s Day Parade in the Irish Channel is one of the wildest and most unique in the country.
-Unlike standard parades, marchers hand out ingredients for Irish Stew—cabbages, carrots, potatoes, and onions—to the crowds.
+Unlike standard parades, marchers hand out ingredients for Irish Stew—cabbage, carrots, potatoes, and onions—to the crowds.

 • This tradition of “making groceries” from the parade floats reflects the community’s history of feeding one another during hard times.